For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 - termination of residential and services agreement.

-These incidents must be reported to the resident’s guardian (or person nominated) within three business days.
+The Regulator has identified that because of the unique risk profile of SRSs, notifiable incidents are to be reported to the resident's guardian (or person nominated) within 3 business days.

-- These reporting requirements apply in addition to the requirements for reporting serious risk, serious harm and critical notifiable incidents.
+- These reporting protocols apply in addition to the other requirements for reporting notifiable incidents under the Act.

-- Supported residential services providers may also need to provide further evidence to the Regulator about responding to medication errors and changes in health and support needs.
+- SRS providers may also, on request, need to provide further evidence to the Regulator about respnding to medication errors and changes in health and support needs.

 Responding to medication errors

-For medication errors, providers of supported residential services must:
+For medication errors, providers of supported residential services are to:

 - seek medical advice (for example, the treating doctor, local chemist or Nurse-On-Call service) about the potential risks and recommended follow up action